Is the 'Short-term Study visa' a multiple-entry visa?

 With this visa you will be expected to leave the UK within 30 days of the end date of your course, or by the visa expiry date, whichever is first.

-Your course end date is stated on your Short Term Study Visa Support Letter you received from the Student Mobility team.
+Your course end date is stated on the Short Term Study Visa Support Letter you received from the Student Mobility team.

 What is the difference in healthcare provision in the UK if I apply for a 'Tier 4 visa' or a 'Short term Study Visa'?